-QBE Malaysia recorded statutory Net Combined Operating Ratio (NCOR) of 96.8% in 2017, compared to 93.2% in 2016.
-The company maintained a sound Capital Adequacy Ratio (CAR) at all times during 2017, exceeding both the Supervisory CAR and the company's own internal capital target as per our Capital Management Plan.
+QBE Malaysia recorded statutory Net Combined Operating Ratio (NCOR) of 95.3% in 2018, compared to 96.8% in 2017.
+The company maintained a sound Capital Adequacy Ratio (CAR) during 2018, exceeding both the Supervisory CAR and the company's own internal capital target as per our Capital Management Plan.

-The investment portfolio for 2017 was higher than 2016 by RM18.6 million despite a dividend payout of RM19.5 million during the year.
+The investment portfolio for 2018 was higher than 2017 by RM75.7million.
 QBE Malaysia remains cautious on Malaysian bonds due to the potential for currency volatility and capital outflows.
 The Company had positioned its investment portfolio to maintain running yield, with the view to capture term premium and an attractive spread on term deposits.
-In 2017, the investment income was RM18.8 million with an average investment yield of 3.97%.
-The investment portfolio mix is consistently maintained with 90% in money market placement and 10% in Government bonds.
+In 2018, the investment income was RM20.1million with an average investment yield of 3.81%.
+The investment portfolio mix is consistently maintained with 99% in money market placement and 1% in Government bonds during the year.